HerringtonDarkholme/rs-perf-talk/slides.md

 * JS is single-threaded, and parsing is CPU bounded

-* Files must be  one by one on the main thread
+* Files must be parsed one by one on the main thread

 * Almost all native parsers have parallel support, except tree-sitter